Birds

 • male and female incubate

-• also hatch 2 days apart: this results in a Cain / Abel scenario, where Cain will usually kill Abel (this is some kind of insurance policy ensuring the survival of at least one chick)
+• Also hatches 2 days apart, resulting in a Cain/Abel scenario, where Cain will usually kill Abel (this is some kind of insurance policy ensuring the survival of at least one chick)

 • chick = 100 grams